zenyaboi/mnemonic-game/README.md

 # mnemonic-game
-Repository for the gamer Mnemonic made in Unity
+Repository for the game Mnemonic made in Unity

+Made by Gabriel Franke, Arthur Badotti and Mel Nakagawa Telesca for PUCPR - Jogos Digitais Bacharelado